 Researchers attribute this to relatively mild fire weather conditions, the state's sparse population and community awareness.

-While New South Wales, Canberra, South Australia and Tasmania have all experienced devastating bushfires in recent years, it is Victoria—particularly in regions near Melbourne—that stands out as a hotbed for bushfire activity.
+While New South Wales, Canberra, South Australia and Tasmania have all experienced devastating bushfires in recent years, it is Victoria - particularly in regions near Melbourne—that stands out as a hotbed for bushfire activity.
 Four of the five deadliest fires on record in Australia have been in Victoria.

 Five deadliest bushfires on record

-Bushfires are ranked according to the number of fatalities.
+(Ranked according to number of fatalities)

 1. Black Saturday (VIC), 7-8 Feb 2009

 Black Saturday resulted from some of the worst fire conditions ever recorded in Victoria.
 Record-high temperatures and strong winds after a season of intense drought set the bush alight across the state, causing widespread devastation, 173 fatalities and the destruction of more than 2000 homes.
-See the related gallery of before and after the recovery.

 2. Ash Wednesday (VIC, SA), 16-18 Feb 1983